- Microsoft .NET Framework is an important software to run software and applications on Windows OS.

 One of the most common solutions to fix most of the common Windows 11 issues is to run the in-built Windows troubleshooter.

 To fix this Windows 11 update error 0x800f081f, we would advise you to try out the Windows update troubleshooter.
-It will not only detect the issue but possibly fix it during the process as well.
+It will not only detect the issue but possibly fix it during the process.

 2. Tweak your group policy

-- Press Win + R keys to open the Run dialogue.
+- Press Windows + R keys to open the Run dialogue.

 - Type gpedit.msc and hit Enter.